vincentherrmann/vincentherrmann.github.io/_blog/d3-test.md

 title: Some Wavelet Visualizations
 ---

 Recently I started to learn how to use [d3.js](https://d3js.org), a JavaScript library for interactive data-driven visualizations.
 As a first little project, I decided to make interactive and animated versions of graphics that I originally created for two articles on wavelets ([article 1](https://www.dsprelated.com/showarticle/1000.php), [article 2](https://www.dsprelated.com/showarticle/1006.php)).
+Besides being visually appealing, I hope that this shines a bit of light at some of the deep connections and fascinating properties of wavelets.
 Here I narrowed down the explanations to a bare minimum, but I linked the corresponding passages in my articles in case you want to dig a little deeper.

-The code is a bit messy, and some thinGs were quite tricky to do or not yet work completely as I wanted.
+The code is maybe a bit messy, and some things were quite tricky to accomplish or do not yet work completely as I wanted.
 But in general, I am very pleased with d3, it's a really powerful and fun tool that produces beautiful results.
-Please let me know if you have suggestions or questions!
+Please let me know if you have any suggestions or questions!

 ## The Dilation and Wavelet Equation